-The five reports included in part 1 are:
+The five reports included in this part are:

-1. Estimated Historical Water Use (checklist Item 2)
+1. Estimated Historical Water Use (checklist item 2)

-- 2. Projected Surface Water Supplies (checklist Item 6) - 3.
-Projected Water Demands (checklist Item 7) - 4.
-Projected Water Supply Needs (checklist Item 8) - 5.
-Projected Water Management Strategies (checklist Item 9)
+- 2. Projected Surface Water Supplies (checklist item 6) - 3.
+Projected Water Demands (checklist item 7) - 4.
+Projected Water Supply Needs (checklist item 8) - 5.
+Projected Water Management Strategies (checklist item 9)

-reports 2-5 are from the 2012 Texas State Water Plan (SWP)
+from the 2017 Texas State Water Plan (SWP)

-Part 2 of the 2-part package is the groundwater availability model (GAM) report.
+Part 2 of the 2-part package is the groundwater availability model (GAM) report for the District (checklist items 3 through 5).
 The District should have received, or will receive, this report from the Groundwater Availability Modeling Section.
 Questions about the GAM can be directed to Dr. Shirley Wade, shirley.wade@twdb.texas.gov, (512) 936-0883.